 Should you cluster or distribute your early battles?

 If you distribute your battles more widely, on the other hand, more parts of the organization will experience their power.
 And as an executive team, you get to learn from various types of micro-battles and watch the progress of multiple teams.
 The downside is, you also distribute your attention widely, and there may be fewer synergies.
-There is no right or wrong answer here, but you will have to make a choice and take steps to mitigate the associated risks.
+There is no right or wrong answer here, but you’ll have to make a choice and take steps to mitigate the associated risks.

 Remember, micro-battles beget micro-battles

-As you build out a portfolio of micro-battles, it is important to recognize that several of your wave I and II battles will give birth to new micro-battles.
+As you build out a portfolio of micro-battles, it’s important to recognize that several of your wave I and II battles will give birth to new micro-battles.
 It all depends on the scaling model the team recommends.
 There will be some micro-battles, though not many, that you can scale across the organization through a playbook—that is, a clear, codified repeatable model that others can follow precisely with little need for local adaptation.
 Other solutions will need to be rolled out in stages—for instance, first in four markets, then eight more and so on.
 But sometimes, the micro-battle team will conclude that the best way to scale the micro-battle is to run a new micro-battle in another market or another channel.
 They haven’t come up with a viable repeatable model, and they argue that scaling their micro-battle will therefore depend on starting over each time.
 This is common when the solutions require a very high level of customization and going to another market could have a big material impact.

 It helps to have already considered this when designing the initial micro-battle.
 We raise the issue here simply to make sure you don’t overextend yourself by launching too many new micro-battles without realizing that you might need even more to scale the ones you’ve already launched.